microsoft/MixedReality-UXTools-Unreal/Docs/PressableButton.md

 The fraction of the maximum push distance that a pressed button needs to be pushed in order for the button released event to fire.

 ### Recovery Speed
 The speed at which the button visuals return to the their resting position when no longer being touched by near interaction or selected using far interaction.
+This value is specified in Unreal units per second (uu/s).

 ### Front Face Collision Margin
 The distance in front of the visuals front face to place the front of the button box collider.